ddavevo/cse15l-lab-reports/lab4report-week8/labreport4.md

 However, the other repository's results differ from my results in the test cases that failed.
 Unlike mine for snippet 2, their repository did identify a link in the first line.
 Nonetheless, their parsing incorrectly extracted the nested link `a.com` in the brackets instead of the link in parentheses `b.com`.

-As as for snippet 3, their parsing logic performed slightly better since they managed to correctly extract the URL `https://www.twitter.com`.
+As as for snippet 3, their parsing logic performed slightly better since they managed to correctly extract the URL `https://www.twitter.com` at the beginning of the call instead of the end.

 ![](snippetpics-otherrepo/3.5.%20testSnippet1OtherPass.png)